 Reach your arm up as high as possible.

-Lie on your back and bring your knees to your nose while keeping your legs straight.
+Lie on your back and bring your knees to your nose.

 While the traditional form of this stretch is to sit in an ‘L-shape’ and bend forward to touch your toes, lying on your back and allowing your legs to fall towards you is a fun variation.
 This allows gravity to deepen the stretch and it affords kids the chance to play around and be silly while having fun with their stretching exercises.

 When kids are very young, they can be very impressionable and open to trying new things.
 While your little one might be open to copying your movements, you might have to incorporate a bit of imagination into your stretching session.

 Try having your child “moo” while doing the cow pose to encourage playing while exercising.
 Outside of the traditional stretching poses, ask your child to move like a giraffe, a playful puppy, or a dragon.
 Using their imagination will encourage them to move their bodies in different ways, which will help them to grow healthy and strong.

 As kids grow up, some don’t want to “play pretend” as they want to be seen as big kids.
 If your child is in this stage, approach stretching with an energy that matches theirs, and take the time to explain a bit about each stretch.

 Most kids love learning, and this is a great chance to explain physical activity, the basic muscle groups of the body, and why they should stretch.
 Keep explanations to their level, though, to keep them engaged and enjoying the art of stretching with you.

 If you would like to discover more stretches to teach to your kids, download the WeStretch app for free today!